eiahb3838ya/PHBS_ML_for_quant_project/README.md

 4. **Check the efficiency of features** (waiting to do) calculate the IC

-5. **Decomposition (optional)**﻿ ﻿We can try PCA method to avoid dimension disaster, pick the top 5, 10 vectors as our feature to input.
+5. **Decomposition**﻿ We can try PCA method to avoid dimension disaster, pick the top 5, 10 vectors as our feature to input.

 #### 5. Single Model to classifier

-do cv.

-turning the hyperpramaters.
+do cv. turning the hyperpramaters.

 total num is  8 base classifier models.

-print

-output roc,auc,etc
+print output roc,auc,etc

 #### 6.Boosting Model to implement model